Resident Handbook Introduction

 - Any resident assisting other residents or employees to breach any standards, before, during or after the fact, can expect to receive the same corrective action as the offender.

-- Each written corrective action report should contain the specifics of the misconduct discussed with the resident and signed by both the resident and the Program Director.
-The report should also outline what corrective action is required of the Resident.
-The signature of the resident is mandatory and acknowledges that s/he has received a copy of the report.
+- Each remediation plan should contain the specifics of the misconduct discussed with the resident and signed by both the resident and the Program Director.
+The plan should also outline what corrective action is required of the Resident.
+The signature of the resident is mandatory and acknowledges that s/he has received a copy of the plan.
 If a resident refuses to sign the corrective action report, s/he will be suspended from the residency program.
-The completed corrective action report is forwarded to the Designated Institutional Official and the Medical Director for Professional Staff.
+The completed corrective action report is forwarded to the Designated Institutional Official.

-- A resident who is dismissed will receive a final paycheck from the hospital for hours worked to the day of dismissal.
+- A resident who is dismissed may receive a final paycheck from the hospital for hours worked to the day of dismissal.

 - Residents who engage in scientific research at MUSC are responsible for maintaining the integrity of all research projects in accordance with the policies, rules and guidelines as outlined in the MUSC Faculty Handbook.
 Furthermore, residents who may produce tangible products from these research endeavors or assets ("Intellectual Property") must comply with the Intellectual Property Policy contained in the Faculty Handbook.

 - Residents who are dismissed have a right to submit a request for a formal grievance hearing within ten (10) working days.
-(See Grievance Procedure for Termination Due to Misconduct).
+(See Grievance Procedure Policy).